vcync/modV/README.md

-## Platform specifics for building
+## Platform specifics for building and development

 ### Windows